llord1/llord1.github.io/_posts/2020-08-26-AssetsSLUlaw.md

 While the U.S. Bureau of Labor Statistics provides general information on the demographics of the lawyers in the country, the American Bar Association (ABA) gathers more detailed information on Legal Profession Statistics [americanbar.org] {% cite BLS2020 %}.
 Their current statistical data is used to assist with research on lawyers and the legal profession.
 Their website notes data on the topics of lawyer demographics (including matters of disability, women, and minority/people of color).
 It also encompasses justice system statistics (including topics on public perception of justice system/lawyers and the justice system), court statistics (including cases filed, and criminal justice statistics). this association also notes the topics of law students and education and legal salaries (and related attrition/retention data).

-Currently, lawyer demographics in Saint Lucia (SLU) do not appear to be centrally gathered.
+*Currently, lawyer demographics in Saint Lucia (SLU) do not appear to be centrally gathered.
 The 2016 Labour Force Survey, made publicly available by The Central Statistical Office of SLU, did inquire into participants' industry - "What is the name of the business where you/....... work?
-What type of activity is carried on there?" {% cite govtSLU_Labour_2019 %}.
+What type of activity is carried on there?" {% cite govtSLU_Labour_2019 %}.*

 However, the dataset ultimately appears to have been simplified to the point where details on individual professions were rendered indiscernible.
 The closest response, related to lawyers, would be one that highlighted "professional, scientific and technical activities"; this made up 1.0%  (51 participants) of the survey.
 A representative of The Central Statistical Office of SLU stated that the data in the country's 2016 Labour Force Survey was "not disaggregated in such a way to get a count of all lawyers" {% cite govtSLU_Labour_2019 %}.
 It was also stated that since the 2016 Labour Force Survey "utilizes a sample if it were to give a figure it would not be representative" {% cite govtSLU_Labour_2019 %}.
-Ultimately, even the president of the Bar Association of SLU, also confirmed that she was unaware of the departments of government bearing statistical data specific to lawyers
+Ultimately, even the president of the Bar Association of SLU, also confirmed that she was unaware of the departments of government bearing statistical data specific to lawyers.

 Saint Lucia's National Environmental Information System (NEIS)  has been one of the latest governmental attempts at collecting and organizing national data {% cite govtSLU_NEIS_2019 %}, {% cite govtSLU_NEIS %}, {% cite govtSLUdata %}.
 This "Project Reporting System for Multilateral Environmental Agreement (MEA) Implementation and Environmental Information Management" is regarded as a "legal instrument with binding effects on countries that have agreed to become parties" {% cite govtSLU_NEIS %}.
 Saint Lucia's participation in this international agreement, enhances global agreements and sustainable development projects moving forward.
 However, one current category that highlights the "employed labor force by industry", is classified as having a low priority level.